Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 • DNS leak test results: Avast SecureLine VPN passed its DNS leak tests.

 A DNS leak test evaluates whether a VPN is properly configured and checks to see whether it is leaking your DNS or Domain Name System to your internet service provider (ISP).
-If there's a leak, your VPN will not be encrypting your browser history correctly, and your ISP will still be able to see your browsing activity.
+If there's a leak, your VPN wouldn't encrypt your browser history correctly, and your ISP will still be able to see your browsing activity.

 Avast SecureLine VPN passed this test, providing DNS leak protection.